joelparkerhenderson/social-value-orientation/README.md

 Social value orientation (SVO) is a psychological trait that is defined as an individual’s natural preference with respect to the allocation of resources.

+The trait has 2 categories:

+* A "pro-self" person wants to maximize their own outcome.

+* A "pro-social" person wants to maximize their group's outcomes.

+The trait has 3 subcategories:

-* A "pro-self competitor" wants to maximize their own outcome, relative to others’ outcomes.
+* A pro-self "competitor" wants to maximize their own outcome, relative to others’ outcomes.

-* A "pro-self individualist" wants to maximize their own outcome, regardless of others’ outcomes.
+* A pro-self "individualist" wants to maximize their own outcome, regardless of others’ outcomes.

-* A "pro-social cooperator" wants to maximize their group's outcomes, and also ensure others’ equal allocations.
+* A pro-social "cooperator" wants to maximize their group's outcomes, and also want others’ outcomes to be equivalent.

-SVO is measured by tests that have been extensively developed and tweaked over the years.
-Most tests are WEIRD (western, educated, industrialized, rich, democratic).

-SVO complements the "Big 5" personality variables in psychology: extraversion, agreeableness, openness, conscientiousness, neuroticism.

 <h2><a name="experiment">Experiment</a></h2>